No Geography

-No Geography is the ninth studio album by English electronic music duo The Chemical Brothers, released on 12 April 2019 by Virgin EMI Records in the United Kingdom and by Astralwerks in the United States.
-It is the duo's first album in four years.
+No Geography is the ninth studio album by English electronic music duo the Chemical Brothers, released on 12 April 2019 by Virgin EMI Records in the United Kingdom and by Astralwerks in the United States.
 The album features vocals by Aurora and Japanese rapper Nene.
 The album won the Grammy Award for Best Electronic/Dance Album at the 62nd Annual Grammy Awards.

 Background

 The album's name was announced in November 2018.
 The album takes its name from a line in the poem Geography by the New York poet Michael Brownstein, whose reading of it is sampled on the title track.

 The album's cover is an image taken from the booklet of the 1977 album Consequences by Godley & Creme.
 The artwork is that of a motorway or autobahn from the point of view of the rear of an early British Chieftain main battle tank turret; looking out over the gun, behind the commander of the tank, toward the empty highway ahead.
 The 'cloud face' on the cover of 'Consequences' is visible in the sky.